Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 ❌ Generic Highlight Tapes

-Coaches receive dozens of highlight reels per week.
-If your video is long, hard to follow, or doesn’t showcase your strengths, you’ll be overlooked.
+Coaches receive dozens of highlight reels each week.
+If your video is lengthy, hard to follow, or fails to showcase your strengths, you will likely be overlooked.

-👉 Your tape should be 2–4 minutes, show position-specific moments, and include clear labeling.
-Need help?🎥 Watch our full video on how to create the perfect highlight reel: How to Make a Soccer Highlight Tape
+👉 Your tape should be 2 to 4 minutes, include position-specific moments, and feature clear labeling.
+Need help? 🎥 Watch our full video on how to create the perfect highlight reel: How to Make a Soccer Highlight Tape.

 ❌ Poor or No Outreach

-👉 Coaches expect personalized outreach that mentions their school, program, and why you're a good fit.
+👉 Coaches expect personalized outreach that mentions their school and program and explains why you're a good fit.
 Lazy messaging is a red flag.

 ❌ Only Focusing on NCAA D1

 Not all D1 programs are elite.
-In fact, many D2 and NAIA schools outperform mid-tier D1 teams — and might offer better academics, playing time, or scholarships.
+Many D2 and NAIA schools outperform mid-tier D1 teams.
+They may also offer better academics, playing time, or scholarships.

-👉 Read our blog breaking down all the governing bodies — College Soccer Pathways: NCAA, NAIA, NJCAA & More — and remember: D1 doesn't mean “best.”
-It’s about the right fit, not just the right name.
+👉 Read our blog breaking down the different governing bodies—College Soccer Pathways: NCAA, NAIA, NJCAA & More—and remember: D1 doesn't mean “best.”
+Find the right fit, not just the seemingly prestigious name.

 🌍 Common Mistakes for International Athletes

-International players face different obstacles — from paperwork and visas to culture shock and misunderstanding the system.
-Here’s what we see most often:
+International players encounter distinct challenges from paperwork and visas to culture shock and misunderstanding the system.
+Here are the most common pitfalls:

 ❌ Underestimating the Timeline